shaneabbley/Capstone_Project/README.md

 *Description and explanation of model's confusion matrix-include final accuracy score*

 ## Dashboard
-*Inlcude link to dash or a video of dash demo*
+*Include link to dash or a video of dash demo*
 *Tools we used*

 *Interactive Elements*